-- In dotCMS Community edition, the cache is automatically configured to only use the Guava memory-only cache (and all cache chain properties in the dotmarketing-config.properties file are ignored).
+- In dotCMS Community edition, the cache is automatically configured to only use the Caffeine memory-only cache (and all cache chain properties in the dotmarketing-config.properties file are ignored).

-- It is strongly recommended that any time you make changes to the dotmarketing-config.properties file, you do so only via a configuration plugin.
+- It is strongly recommended that all changes to the dotmarketing-config.properties file be made through a properties file extension.

 With cache chaining, you may have multiple cache implementations storing the same cache data.
 For example, you may configure dotCMS to first check local memory cache, then if the item is not found check the local disk cache, then if the item is still not found check a remote service cache.
 Each of these cache checks are a link in the chain.
 You can configure the cache providers in any order.

 The cache chain for any cache region may be specified by adding a cache chain property for that region.
 The cache chain properties use the following naming convention: